itkanIAR30800/67/GOAL_ARCHITECTURE.md

-# Repo Overview — Simple Version
+# Goal Architecture — Simple Version

 This project helps a robot drive by combining three main parts: